Supporting Mental Health Within the Autism Community

 Make it part of your routine.

 Keeping up with mental health is an ongoing process.
 Self-care is not just one thing you can set and forget about.
 Make sure it is something you address often.

 We are all about the kids here at Hopebridge, but we’re here for you, too.
-A healthy, happy kid is that much stronger when their parents and therapy teams also feel supported.
+A healthy, happy kid is that much stronger when their families and therapy teams also feel supported.

-Our range of services cover everything from autism testing to ABA therapy to parent training and more, all of which are personalized for your family’s needs.
+Our range of services cover everything from autism testing to ABA therapy to family guidance sessions and more, all of which are personalized for your family’s needs.
 Reach out to us to learn more about the autism therapies that can be tailored to the needs of your family.

 That support also extends to our BCBAs, RBTs and other current and future Hopebridge Heroes.
 The Hopebridge team is here to offer mentorship, guidance, training and growth to set you up for personal and professional development that not only enhances your life, but also enables you to help your kiddos flourish.
-As part of this commitment, Hopebridge and Autism in Motion (AIM) Clinics offer an Employee Assistance Program (EAP), which serves as a helping hand for improving their life at home and work.
+As part of this commitment, Hopebridge offers an Employee Assistance Program (EAP), which serves as a helping hand for improving their life at home and work.
 The program’s resources include counseling sessions, care assistance, bereavement services, college planning, legal consultation, financial consultation and an array of other “WorkLife” articles, tutorials and videos available 24 hours a day, 7 days a week.
 To find out more about the opportunities available to join our team, visit our list of open positions.

 *Informed consent was obtained from the participants in this article.
 This information should not be captured and reused without express permission from Hopebridge, LLC.